pymupdf/PyMuPDF/docs/pixmap.rst

 **Method / Attribute**           **Short Description**
 ================================ ===================================================
-:meth:`Pixmap.clear_with`        clear parts of the pixmap :meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area
+:meth:`Pixmap.clear_with`        clear parts of the pixmap :meth:`Pixmap.color_count`       determine the colors used in the pixmaps :meth:`Pixmap.copy`              copy parts of another pixmap :meth:`Pixmap.gamma_with`        apply a gamma factor to the pixmap :meth:`Pixmap.invert_irect`      invert the pixels of a given area